From both the employers and employees perspective, career fairs seem to be a futile experience.

 After the booth is set up and the doors have open, you get flooded with job-hungry students and alumni (if you are lucky)!
 There is no guarantee of a good turn-out for a career fair.
 Although, there seems to be a positive trend in higher turnouts since 2009.
 You will meet lots of people very briefly that will pitch their best selves to you.
 At the end, you are left with a pile of resumes, and most of which whom you do not remember by face.
 Maybe one or two people stood out, but how much interaction could you have knowing there’s a line of people (almost robotic in nature) waiting to do the exact same?

 Countless articles and interviews have suggested that many students have negative experiences with career fairs.
 With the limited time that most companies have to make the most out of their experience (since it’s not cheap), they don’t really foster an environment for providing knowledge to candidates that can otherwise be difficult to find.
 Thousands would agree that more times than not, they get fliers with information about the companies that can easily be found on their company website.
+There are also lots of people, both on the company side as well as competition, so it can feel claustrophobic and overwhelming.

 Trying to land a job at a career fair is like trying to make a basketball shot from half court!
 The odds are in favor to those with experience, who are good under pressure and have luck on their side.
 With so many factors to be considered, it is no wonder that most first impressions go awry.

-Not only are the conditions less than ideal, the concept while good in theory is flawed in execution.
+Not only are the conditions less than ideal, the concept while good, in theory, is flawed in execution.
 Interactions are the basis of any human connection, and when considering adding a member to your team, you want to bring those that will add to the culture you spend so much building.
 First impressions do not always tell you if someone is going to add value.

 If you absolutely have to attend, here a few quick tips to guide you through the process and help you stand out from the rest: